 Plans for development are available for public inspection in the Land Use Department located at the Municipal Building.
 The Planning Board meets regularly.
 Public participation is always encouraged and welcomed at these meetings.

-For additional information on Planning and Zoning Boards, please visit the New Jersey Planning Officials site.
+For additional information on Land Use Boards, please visit the New Jersey Planning Officials site.